Foreign policy of Donald Trump during the 2016 presidential election: Ukraine

 At the Conservative Political Action Conference in March 2014, Trump stated that Putin was taking "the heart and soul" of Ukraine because he believed Crimea was "where all the money is" and went on to predict "the rest of Ukraine will fall and it's predicted to fall fairly quickly."
 Later that month, Trump stated that the Russian takeover of Crimea "should never have happened."

-In July 2015 Trump opposed U.S. involvement in the Ukrainian crisis (in a rally in July 2016 he implied that this could have led to World War III), describing Crimea as "Europe's problem."
+In July 2015 Trump opposed U.S. involvement in the Russo-Ukrainian war (in a rally in July 2016 he implied that this could have led to World War III), describing Crimea as "Europe's problem."
 In July 2016, Trump stated that he would "look into" recognizing Crimea as Russian territory.
 In a subsequent interview in July 2016, Trump claimed that Putin isn't going to go into Ukraine, saying "He's not going into Ukraine, okay, just so you understand.
 He's not gonna go into Ukraine, all right?
 You can mark it down."
 When informed that the Russian military has intervened in Ukraine since 2014, Trump responded, "Okay, well, he's there in a certain way".
 In the same interview Trump also again stated he would "look into" recognizing Crimea as a Russian territory and added to this "You know the people of Crimea, from what I've heard, would rather be with Russia than where they were, and you have to look at that also."

 In August 2015 Trump stated he "did not care" about Ukrainian membership in NATO, saying that both membership and non-membership would be "great."

 Speaking to the Yalta European Strategy conference in September 2015, Trump criticized Germany and other European countries for not doing enough to support Ukraine in its conflict with Russia, saying, Ukrainians are "not being treated right."
 He also stated that because Russian President Putin did not respect President Obama Russia had pursued an aggressive policy in Ukraine.
 In March 2016 Trump again claimed that Germany and other NATO countries "they're not doing anything" while the U.S. was "doing all of the lifting" even though "Ukraine is a country that affects us far less than it affects other countries in Nato".
 In February 2017 Trump stated in a tweet that Crimea was taken by Russia by force and asked whether Obama was too soft on Russia.

 On December 22, 2017, the U.S. agreed to supply Ukraine with more lethal weapons, including Javelin anti-tank missiles.
 A Russian diplomat said the move will fuel the conflict in the country's east.